boostlearn/go-cluster-limiter/README.md

 ## The difference with other limiters

-the local host limiter mainly controls the use of local traffic, which can be implemented using algorithms such as counters, leaky buckets, and token buckets, that does not depend on the external environment and needs low resource consumption, has a wide range of application scenarios.
+the local host limiter mainly controls the use of local traffic, which can be implemented using algorithms such as counters, leaky buckets, or token buckets, does not depend on the external environment and needs low resource consumption.

-However, the algorithm that implements local host limiter cannot run in the service partition mode.
+However, the algorithm which used in local host limiter cannot run in the cluster's service partition mode.
-The common method is to control the flow within one cluster by calling the external flow control (RPC) service interface. however, cluster limiter carried out through the network, requires high network stability, consume certain time delay, easily forms a single hot spot, and consumes a lot of resources, limits its scope of usage.
+The common method is to control the cluster's flow by calling the external flow control (RPC) service. however, cluster limiter carried out through the network, requires high network stability, consume certain request time delay, easily forms a single hot spot, and consumes a lot of resources, limits its scope of usage.

 This project uses a decentralized flow control algorithm to move the control strategy to  decentralized clients,